 Getting around

 Walking from the train station to the city center, the first place to check out is Marktplatz.
 This is a lovely square with colorful buildings, restaurants, and bars all around.
-It’s also the place where markets take place and where you can find the Tourist Information office.
+It’s also where markets take place and where you can find the Tourist Information office.

-The big white building taking one side of the square is Meissen Town Hall.
+The big white building taking up one side of the square is Meissen Town Hall.
 In the south corner of the square, you will find the Church of Our Lady, or Frauenkirche in German.
 You can climb the church tower for a view of Meissen from above.

 From Marktplatz, feel free to wander around the small streets of the old town, check out the shops and cafés, and discover tiny squares and colorful buildings.
 Check out Kleinmarkt, Heinrichsplatz, and Burgstrasee, the street that leads towards the castle, lined with shops and restaurants.